irtaza-khan/QCanvas/memory-bank/systemPatterns.md

 - TypeScript enables shared types across both services
 - Each framework handles what it does best

-### OpenQASM 3.0 as Intermediate Representation
+### OpenQASM 3.0 as Target Format
-**Decision**: Use OpenQASM 3.0 as universal intermediate format **Rationale**:
+**Decision**: Generate OpenQASM 3.0 as the final output format **Rationale**:
 - Industry standard for quantum circuit representation
-- Enables framework-agnostic processing
+- Enables standardized quantum circuit interchange
 - Supports major quantum gates and operations needed for our scope
-- Provides clear conversion path between frameworks
+- Focus on compilation to OpenQASM 3.0 rather than framework conversion

 ### WebSocket for Real-time Updates
 **Decision**: Implement WebSocket for long-running operations